 This is an important point Viktor Frankl makes in Man’s Search for Meaning.
 Values pull man, they do not drive him as an instinct does.
 They pull because there is always a choice involved; to accept or reject what is being offered.
 “Man is never driven to moral behavior; in each instance he decides to behave morally.
 Man does not do so in order to satisfy a moral drive and to have a good conscience; he does so for the sake of a cause to which he commits himself, or for a person whom he loves, or for the sake of his God.”

 He does so for the sake of a cause.
 This is how the ego is removed from the driver’s seat.
 Something bigger than just your own appetites becomes a part of your experience.
 But we have to be careful here since the ego can easily hide its agendas behind the most righteous garbs.
+It is a sad fact that arrogance and clericalism can describe all too much of what passes for Christianity, for example, these days.
+Christians, of course, do not have a corner on the market of arrogance, many a true believer fails the test of humility.
 When individuals encounter the psychic force built up around these collective symbol systems they are initially swept away.
-It takes time to develop the critical faculties required to take a step back and consider that one’s own symbolic inheritances are fundamentally equivalent to others.
+It takes time to develop the critical faculties required to take a step back and consider that one’s own symbolic inheritances are in many ways fundamentally equivalent to others.
 People of good will the world over, in any century or country you care to name, have been inspired by the same good heart you and your kin have known.
 Though our values express our individuality more than any other aspect of our character, we share most of their fundamental characteristics with all the members of Homo Sapiens, in fact most likely with all mammals.
 We mature by examining our inherited and epigenetically formed values in light of our own individual experience and choosing which ones we will strengthen and lend support to at the expense of others.

 With all the killing in the name of religion from inquisitions to crusades it is easy to overlook the rather quieter role of religious stories in our lives.
 They are there to transmit values from one generation to the next.
 A mother tells her children the story of Moses to communicate the types of values she believes constitutes good character.
-As an example, consider the story of Abraham willing to sacrifice Isaac we looked at earlier in the context of child sacrifice.
+As an example, consider the story of Abraham willing to sacrifice Isaac which we looked at earlier in the context of child sacrifice.
 Here the value being transmitted is clearly that we must be willing to sacrifice what is most dear to us if the ultimate truth requires it.
-It is getting at what we said above about how a cause can give us the strength to transcend our selfishness.
+It is getting at what we said above about how a cause larger than ourselves can give us the strength to transcend our selfishness.
+The hard part is in choosing the right cause and being made a tool of the perverse ever ready to take advantage of the naive.

 The value of the Christian story is non-violence as Gandhi, Martin Luther King and countless, nameless others have understood for centuries.
+Non-violence is not pacifist at all costs as its critics contend.
 Its simple message has been slandered and obfuscated since the beginning since it is awfully inconvenient for those who profit from war.
-Still it is hard to miss.
-The whole point about this person being the son of god and not just any person like you and me is that they had the miraculous ability to call down the whole host of heaven, literally the armies of heaven, yet chose not to – even under torture.
-Buddha taught a similar insight into our moral reality:
+Still it is hard to miss in the Christian story.
+The whole point about this person being the Son of God and not just any person like you and me is that they had the miraculous ability to call down the whole host of heaven, literally the armies of heaven, yet chose not to – even under torture.
+Do unto others is, in fact, found throughout the world.
+In Asia the Buddha taught a similar insight into our moral reality:

 “Hatred never ends through hatred.